samuelc7/SPDX-Converter/README.md

 ## Instructions

 To compile:
-- Ensure you're in the SPDX_CONVERTER directory
+- Ensure you're in the SPDX_Converter directory
 - Enter `$ make` in the terminal (don't include the '$')

 To run: